EarthScope/rover/doc/maintenance.md

 # Commands to Manage and Maintain the Local Store

+## Configuration

+* `rover reset-config` - will reset the configuration to the default.

 ## Indexing

 * `rover index` - will re-index any files that have been modified